orkhanahmadov/spreadsheet-translations/README.md

 We want to:

+- Point parser to the remote file to download and parse
 - Parse only `en` and `de` locale translations
 - Use `key` column as key, in this case column `B` in spreadsheet coordinates
 - Ignore row number 3